marvinruder/rating-tracker/README.md

 -   Run `yarn build:wasm` to build the WebAssembly utilities and create the `wasm` package.
 This requires [Rust](https://www.rust-lang.org) and [wasm-pack](https://rustwasm.github.io/wasm-pack/) to be installed.
 -   Run `yarn dev:tools` to start NGINX, PostgreSQL, Redis, Selenium and the Signal REST API.
 SSL Certificates and the Redis ACL file must be provided beforehand, and a Signal account must be created before starting the server (see [section Setup steps](#setup-steps) for details).
 The NGINX configuration might require adjustment to your situation.
--   Run `yarn prisma:migrate:dev` to initialize the PostgreSQL database and generate the Prisma client.
+-   Run `yarn workspace @rating-tracker/backend prisma:migrate:generate` to generate the Prisma client.
+-   Run `yarn workspace @rating-tracker/backend prisma:migrate:deploy` to initialize the PostgreSQL database.
 -   Run `yarn dev:server` to start the backend server as well as the Vite frontend development server.

 NB: The `dev:tools` command sometimes fails because multiple Docker networks with the same name are created concurrently.
 In that case, manually delete all but one using `docker network ls` and `docker network rm …` and try again.